buccancs/gsr_rgbt_project/docs/user/USER_GUIDE.md

 1. **Hardware Connection Problems**:
    - Ensure all devices are properly connected and powered.
    - Check that the correct COM ports and device IDs are specified in the configuration files.
+   - Run `./gsr_rgbt_tools.sh test` to validate hardware connectivity.

 2. **Missing Dependencies**:
-   - Run `pip install -r requirements.txt` to install all required dependencies.
+   - Run `./gsr_rgbt_tools.sh setup --force` to reinstall all dependencies.
    - For CUDA support, ensure you have the correct version of PyTorch installed.

 3. **Segmentation Issues**: